An $\alpha$-potential game framework for $N$-player dynamic games: A toy example: linear-quadratic -potential games

-Suppose that the constants $(q_{ij}, \gamma_i, d_i, x_i)_{i,j\in I_N}, L$ and the sup-norms of $(a_i,\sigma_i)_{i\in I_N}$ are uniformly bounded in $N$.
+Suppose that the constants $(q_{ij}, \gamma_i, d_i, x_i)_{i,j\in { [N]}}, L$ and the sup-norms of $(a_i,\sigma_i)_{i\in { [N]}}$ are uniformly bounded in $N$.
 Then, an explicit bound for $\alpha_N$ in terms of the number of players $N$ and the strength and symmetry of players' interactions can be obtained, as illustrated below:

-\begin{itemize} \item \textbf{Symmetric interaction.} If the interaction weights \((q_{ij})_{i,j \in I_N} \) satisfy the \emph{pairwise} symmetry condition \(q_{ij} = q_{ji}\) for all $i,j\in I_N$, then \(\mathcal{G}_{\textrm{LQ}}\) is a potential game, i.e., $\alpha_N\equiv 0$ regardless of the number of players \(N\).
-This symmetry condition is common in many interaction kernels, where player \(i\)'s influence on player \(j\) depends only on the distance between them \cite{aurell2018mean, carmona2018probabilistic}. \item \textbf{Asymmetric interaction.} Let the player index set $I_N = \{1, \dots, N\}$ be ordered.
-Assume that the interaction weights $(q_{ij})_{i,j\in I_N}$ exhibit an exponential decay of the form
+\begin{itemize} \item \textbf{Symmetric interaction.} If the interaction weights \((q_{ij})_{i,j \in { [N]}} \) satisfy the \emph{pairwise} symmetry condition \(q_{ij} = q_{ji}\) for all $i,j\in { [N]}$, then \(\mathcal{G}_{\textrm{LQ}}\) is a potential game, i.e., $\alpha_N\equiv 0$ regardless of the number of players \(N\).
+This symmetry condition is common in many interaction kernels, where player \(i\)'s influence on player \(j\) depends only on the distance between them \cite{aurell2018mean, carmona2018probabilistic, aurell2022stochastic}. \item \textbf{Asymmetric interaction.} Suppose that $G$ be a sparse graph with a bounded degree $\max_{i\in V}\deg(i) = k$ for some $k \geq 2$, i.e., each vertex is connected to at most $k$ vertices.
+Assume further that the interaction weights $(q_{ij})_{i,j \in [N]}$ exhibit an exponential decay of the form

-where $(w_i)_{i\in I_N}$ are distinct positive constants that are uniformly bounded in $N$.
-Under this condition, the system becomes less interconnected as \(N\) increases, leading to \(\alpha_N = \mathcal{O}\left({1}/{N}\right)\) as $N\to \infty$.
-Such a structure often models localized interactions, where a player's impact is strongest on their immediate neighbors and diminishes further away \cite{gamarnik2013correlation,gamarnik2014correlation}.
+where $(w_i)_{i\in { [N]}}$ are distinct positive constants that are uniformly bounded in $N$, $\eta\in (0,1)$ is a given constant, and $ c(i,j)$ is the (shortest-path) distance between vertices $i$ and $j$.
+Such a structure models localized interactions, where a player's impact is strongest on their immediate neighbors and diminishes further away \cite{gamarnik2013correlation,gamarnik2014correlation, gu2025mean}.
+For clarity of exposition, we assume a sufficiently fast decay rate $\eta$ satisfying $\eta < 1/k$.